 International training wing

-The birth of IHS is associated with the foundation of the Bouwcentrum and the reconstruction of Rotterdam, a city that was heavily destroyed during the WWII bombardments.
-In response to an increasing international demand for the experiences of the Bouwcentrum, an international training wing was established in 1958 to provide international education and transfer knowledge and expertise to professionals from developing countries, seeking solutions in housing and construction sectors.
-This was called the Bouwcentrum International Education-BIE.
-BIE became independent in the ‘70s and in 1982, it was transformed into Institute for Housing Studies – IHS.
-In the beginning of the ‘90s, IHS changed its name into Institute for Housing and Urban Development Studies.
+The foundation of IHS is associated with the Bouwcentrum and the knowledge and experience that emerged from this institution.
+In response to an increasing international demand for the expertise of the Bouwcentrum, an international training wing was created in 1958 to provide international education and transfer knowledge to professionals from developing countries seeking solutions in the housing and construction sectors.

 Joining Erasmus University

 In January 2000, IHS moved premises to the Woudestein campus of the Erasmus University Rotterdam.
 At the time, IHS was undergoing a complex reorganisation process that resulted in an institutional adjustment of the way of work and programme offered.